intelligentnode/docs/intellidocs/docs/python/flows/agents.md

 #### Executing an Agent

 To execute an agent, you need to provide an input specific to the agent's type.
 The Intelli framework offers different input classes such as `TextAgentInput`and `ImageAgentInput`.
-Usually the task handle the agent execution, so **you don't have to set the input manually**.
+Usually the task handle the agent execution, so **you don't have to execute manually**.

 Here's how to execute a text agent: